HippoBaro/android_scheme_pattern/README.md

 The implementation consists of a directed graph traversed by a recursive algorithm that heuristically constructs all possible schemes.

+## Performances

+The code is tuned for performance, with the exclusive use of fixed-sized arrays (no dynamic allocation) and usage of templates

 ### Compiler support

 The code uses some of the newest C++17 features.
 It has been compiled successfully on: